redkite-labs/redkitecms-docs/book/add-custom-theme.rst

         {{ renderSlot('logo') }}
     {% endblock %}

-This section takes careful explanation.
+This section requires a careful explanation.
 Each attribute section must start with the **BEGIN-SLOT** directive and it must be closed by the **END-SLOT** directive.

 Attributes must be written in valid **yml** syntax.
 Yml requires a perfect indentation,